DrChrisLevy/fast-ai-course-sd/notebooks/kmeans.md

 print(Xb.shape)
 ```

+Now lets do it with broadcasting and without the double for loop.
-Okay so the 4 and 3 don't match so broadcasting won't work.
+Okay, so the 4 and 3 don't match so broadcasting won't work.
 So lets make that "4" a "1" in the shape of `Xq`

 ```{code-cell} ipython3